OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 _Prerequisite for this step is that you are a registered user on openenergyplatform.org_

 **OPTION: CSV WIZARD:** If you do not want to upload tables via the API, you can do so using the CSV-Wizard.
-Please consult [this tutorial](wizard.md) and **then continue reading Section 2.2**
+Please consult [this tutorial](wizard.md) and **then continue reading [Section 2.2](https://openenergyplatform.github.io/academy/tutorials/99_other/beginners_guide/#2-things-you-will-need-to-do-any-time-you-contribute-new-data-and-metadata)**

 _Please note: code snippets below are shown to highlight specific instances of a sequence of code.
-You find a complete sample code that you can copy & paste and try under [2.1.4_ Complete code for one example](https://openenergyplatform.github.io/academy/tutorials/99_other/beginners_guide/#214-complete-code-for-one-example)*.*
+You find a complete sample code that you can copy & paste and try under [2.1.4_ Complete code for one example](https://openenergyplatform.github.io/academy/tutorials/99_other/beginners_guide/#214-complete-code-for-one-example)_

 - The REST-API can be used with any language that can make HTTP(s) requests.